UnityGameStudio/Gemini-Live-Unity/README.md

 # Future work

-This repository is starting with texts messages, but we want to include live voice recordings, and even live videos.
-Then, expect some changes in the code that might include the use of microphone, and the use of camera to send these files to Gemini Live.
+This repository is a work-in-progress.
+Google is still experimenting with Gemini Live through raw websockets, therefore feel free to create an issue if certain parts of the code aren't working due to a Google update.
+It is not 100% sure that this solution will be kept "free" and available by Google.